Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ## 6. Add Device

-The next step is to register the builder kit device with the platform.
+The next step is to register the builder kit <a href="https://docs.losant.com/devices/overview" target="_blank">device</a> with the platform.
 Click the `Add Device` button on the top right or select `Add Device` from the Devices dropdown.

 ![Add Device Menu](/images/getting-started/losant-iot-dev-kits/builder-kit/add-device-menu.png "Add Device Menu")